sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Starting to create test setups for ECHO.
+Again, doing that a bit in parallel to what I did with ESNI so the eventual contribution to upstream can be better/smaller. ``esnistuff/doecho.sh`` is the start of that.

 - Adding an "echo" (sub)command to the openssl command line tool to allow for generating private keys/ECHOConfig.
 Added an ``apps/echo.c`` file and associated changes to ``apps/build.info``, ``apps/progs.h`` and